 Short Link Analytics

-Every short link you create in Leenkies comes with its own dedicated analytics, giving you granular insight into how each individual link performs.
-While the main analytics dashboard shows you overall page performance, short link analytics let you drill down into a specific link to see exactly how many people clicked it, what devices they used, which countries they came from, and which platforms referred them.
+Every short link has its own dedicated analytics.
+While the main dashboard shows overall page performance, short link analytics let you drill down into a specific link -- clicks, devices, countries, and referrers.

 The short links list with the analytics icon highlighted on a specific link

-The short link analytics view provides a comprehensive breakdown of how that link is being used.
-The following metrics are tracked and displayed:
+The analytics view shows a full breakdown of how that link is being used:

 Total Clicks

-The total clicks metric also displays a visual chart showing clicks over time, so you can see daily patterns and identify spikes in traffic that may correspond to specific posts or campaigns.
+A visual chart shows clicks over time, helping you spot daily patterns and traffic spikes from specific posts or campaigns.

 Device Breakdown